1. It was named after a famous astronomer.

 5. It’s responsible for the deepest images of the universe ever recorded.

-In late-1995, Hubble’s operators allowed the telescope to stare for 10 days at a seemingly empty sliver of sky.
+In late 1995, Hubble’s operators allowed the telescope to stare for 10 days at a seemingly empty sliver of sky.
 Many doubted whether the lengthy exposure would be of value, but the resulting image, known as the “Hubble Deep Field,” was astonishing.
 By looking beyond the Milky Way, it revealed a plethora of never-before-seen galaxies, including some of the most distant star systems ever discovered.
 Astronomers repeated the experiment with 2004’s “Ultra Deep Field,” and they have since released several more pictures that use infrared and combined exposures to peer farther into space than ever before.
-The newest images contain more than 5,000 galaxies, some of them as far as 13.2 billion light years away.
-Since the light from these galaxies has taken eons to reach our solar system, it offers astronomers a window onto what the universe looked like only a short time after the Big Bang some 13.7 billion years ago.
+Recent images contain more than 5,000 galaxies, some of them as far as 13.2 billion light-years away.
+Since the light from these galaxies has taken eons to reach our solar system, it offers astronomers a window into what the universe looked like only a short time after the Big Bang some 13.7 billion years ago.

 6. The telescope only takes pictures in shades of black and white.